David Ing: Systems sciences

 David Ing became a member of the International Society for the Systems Sciences in 1998, contributing digests of the ISSS Atlanta meeting.
 He served as chair of the Special Integration Group on Systems Applications in Business and Industry from 2002 to 2009.
-Acting as webmaster between 2003-2007, he was elected as Vice-President of Communications and Systems Education (2005-2009), and then Vice-President of Research and Publications (2008-2010).
+Acting as webmaster between 2003 and 2007, he was elected as Vice-President of Communications and Systems Education (2005-2009), and then Vice-President of Research and Publications (2008-2010).
 In his role as president (2011-2012), he led the ISSS 2012 meeting in San Jose, California.
 As a member of the International Council on Systems Engineering (INCOSE), he brought together the systems sciences and systems engineering communities as a cofounder of the Systems Sciences Working Group.

 In his research, Ing has been most influenced by the work of Russell L. Ackoff, C. West Churchman, David L. Hawk and Timothy F. H. Allen.
 In 1999, he contributed a paper to the Villanova conference honouring Ackoff on his 80th birthday.

 Course development and delivery in the inaugural courses on systems thinking for the master's degree Programme in Creativity Sustainability at Aalto University were led by Ing.
 In October 2010, he lectured on "Systemic Thinking of Sustainable Communities" and in February 2011, he lectured on "Systemic Thinking for Planners and Designers".

 Ing has been invited to a series of the biannual conversations of the International Federation for Systems Research, contributing to the proceedings of the IFSR Conversation 2010 Pernegg, Fusch Conversation 2008, Fuschl Conversation 2006 and Fuschl Conversation 2004.

 He is a research fellow at the University of Hull Centre for Systems Studies, and was co-founder of the Systemic Business Community.

 In 2008, he received the best student paper award at the UK Systems Society Conference at the Oxford University.